bot-app/trading/docs/docker_quickstart.md

 This will create a docker-container running jupyter lab, which will be accessible using `https://127.0.0.1:8888/lab`.
 Please use the link that's printed in the console after startup for simplified login.

-Since part of this image is built on your machine, it is recommended to rebuild the image from time to time to keep freqtrade (and dependencies) up-to-date.
+Since part of this image is built on your machine, it is recommended to rebuild the image from time to time to keep trading (and dependencies) up-to-date.

 ``` bash
 docker compose -f docker/docker-compose-jupyter.yml build --no-cache